Rishit-dagli/Rishit-dagli.github.io/_posts/2025-10-03-geometry-of-motion.md

 What this means is if you take $Q$ and have the tangent spaces at each point $T^\*Q$.
 On $Q$ where $p=0$ the function is $0$ and on $T^\*Q$ where $p \neq 0$ the function grows quadratically as we move on $T^\*Q$ so we get ellipsoids or level sets of $fg^{-1}$.
 Connecting many of these level sets across different points of $Q$ we get cylindrical level sets of $fg^{-1}$ are called the cosphere bundles inside $T^\*Q$.

-{% include image.html url="/assets/diff-geometry/cosphere-bundle-light.png" dark_url="/assets/diff-geometry/cosphere-bundle-dark.png" description="The cosphere bundle." %}
+{% include image.html id="fig:cosphere" url="/assets/diff-geometry/cosphere-bundle-light.png" dark_url="/assets/diff-geometry/cosphere-bundle-dark.png" description="The cosphere bundle." %}

 Now, we can think about the Hamiltonian flow of $f_{g^{-1}}$ defined by the Riemannian metric $g$.
 If you are inside the cosphere bundle on the hase space and as Hamiltonian flow progress we will stay inside the cosphere bundle, and the Riemannian metric or the norm-squared of the momentum is preserved. **Interestingly, this function $\frac{1}{2}f_{g^{-1}}$ is the exact definition of kinetic energy of a particle on $Q$** (this definition works on any Riemannian manifold).